-All modules of the programme must be completed within three years following the commencement of the course.
-Assessment is by course work and/or end of module examination.
+All modules of the programme must be completed within three years of the commencement of the course.
+Assessment is by course work and /or end of module examinations.
 Course work is undertaken throughout the programme.
-University examinations normally take place in Winter, Summer and Autumn.
+University Examinations normally take place in Winter, Summer and Autumn.